DaisukeBekki/lightblue/README.md

 # README
 ## What is this repository for?

-* *lightblue* is a Japanese CCG parser with DTS representations.
+* *lightblue* is a Japanese CCG parser with DTS representations
-* Current version: 0.1.6.0.
+* Current version: 0.1.6.4
 * Copyright owner: Daisuke Bekki